 - "Trust Fund Contribution" shall be the amount charged by Coinlock to Member, in Bitcoin or fiat currency, to fund its Membership Services operations, up to and including arbitration.

 Membership Requirements and Payment.

-- (a) Trust Fund Contribution.
-In exchange for the Membership granted above, commencing on the Membership Start Date, Member shall pay Coinlock a Trust Fund contribution, payable in advance, based on the level of Membership Services identified in the Membership Form, and on any other commercial terms contained in this Agreement.
-The Trust Fund contribution shall be equivalent to five percent (5%) of the Buy/Sell Capacity sought by the Member.
-Subject to the other terms of this Agreement, at the expiration of each Term, a Member will receive an amount equal to that Term’s applicable Trust Fund contribution back in the LOCK Coin cryptocurrency.
+- (a) Annual Fee.
+In exchange for the Membership granted above, commencing on the Membership Start Date, Member shall pay Coinlock an Annual Fee, payable in advance, based on the level of Membership Services identified in the Membership Form, and on any other commercial terms contained in this Agreement.
+The Annual Fee shall be equivalent to three percent (3%) of the Buy/Sell Capacity sought by the Member if paid in Bitcoin, and four percent (4%) of the Buy/Sell Capacity sought by the Member if paid in fiat currency.

 - (b) Taxes.
 Member will be responsible for, and will promptly pay or reimburse Coinlock for, the payment of all sales, use, excise, value-added or similar taxes, assessments, or duties (or other similar charges) imposed by any governmental agency (including any interest and penalty imposed thereon as a result of any act or omission of Coinlock that is in accordance with the direction or request of Member) that are based on or with respect to any Membership Services or goods provided by Coinlock to Member, or the amounts payable to Member therefore.

 - (A) be able to form legally binding contracts and be at least eighteen (18) years of age;